atgreen/cl-text-splitter/README.md

 computes the splits, which is why it is helpful to know what kind of document we're splitting.

+`split` will return `nil` if it doesn't recognize the document type.

 Related Projects
 -----------------